-The below post was written by British volunteer, Vanessa, who volunteered with her son Bailey (9) in February 2020, on our Rhino & Elephant Conservation family programme in Zimbabwe.
+The below post was written by British volunteer, Vanessa, who took a family volunteer trip to Zimbabwe with her son Bailey (9) in February 2020, volunteering at our Rhino & Elephant Conservation family programme.

-“We have had the most amazing experience at the Imire Conservancy with Conservation Travel Africa.
+“We have had the most amazing family volunteer trip to Zimbabwe at the Imire Conservancy with Conservation Travel Africa.
 From the moment our booking enquiry was received, through to our post trip follow up, we have been given unrivalled, kind, personal and attentive care.
 Whether it was through the email communication or face to face connections, we felt as though we were in good hands for the whole journey.
-I cannot recommend this experience enough to families who are open to learning through hands on teaching.
+I cannot recommend this experience enough to families who are open to learning through hands on teaching.”

 As a mother and child who haven’t taken on a volunteer experience or been to Zimbabwe before, we were certainly on new and exciting territory.
 Being in a very small group of seven other family volunteers, meant all staff quickly learnt our names and were able to get to know us personally, which made for a very special and memorable life experience.